ribeirogab/claude-code-monitor/README.md

 - macOS (Intel or Apple Silicon)
 - [Claude Code CLI](https://code.claude.com/) installed and configured
-- `expect` command-line tool (pre-installed on macOS)
-- Homebrew (for auto-installing jq if needed)
+- Homebrew (for auto-installing dependencies)
 - Go 1.16+ (for building from source)

-Note: The app will automatically install `jq` via Homebrew if not found, and will auto-detect Claude CLI location even in NVM installations.
+Note: The app will automatically install `jq` and `expect` via Homebrew if not found, and will auto-detect Claude CLI location even in NVM installations.

 ## Installation